-Appendix BB of ÖNORM EN 16757 offers a possibility to assess the carbon sequestration in the different phases of the life cycle depending on the parameters mentioned above.
+Appendix G of ÖNORM EN 16757 offers a possibility to assess the carbon sequestration in the different phases of the life cycle depending on the parameters mentioned above.
 The calculation method must be selected and justified in accordance with the selected scenario.
-If other methods of carbonation are used, they must be described and their selection justified.
+If other methods of carbonation are used, they must be described transparently, and their selection justified, references to be given.
 If CO2 absorption is not taken into account, this will be documented in the EPD.